DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - accountability
   -  The EU-US **Privacy Shield** (formerly the EU-US Safe Harbor agreement): controls data flow from the EU to the United States; the EU has more stringent privacy protections and without the Privacy Shield, personal data flow from the EU to the United States would not be allowed

-- **Cyber Kill/Attack Chain** a seven-steps to identify and stop attacks:
+- **Cyber Kill/Attack Chain** a seven-steps to identify and stop attacks: RWDEICA Reckless Wizards Delve Eagerly Into Crytic Arcanum)
   - Stage I: Reconnaisance
   - Stage II: Weaponization
   - Stage III: Delivery